barentsen/PlanetaryBot/README.md

 # @PlanetaryBot

-This repo contains the `PlanetaryBot.py` script that is used by @PlanetaryBot to post random, raw images of the Solar System on Twitter.
+This repo contains the `PlanetaryBot.py` script that is used by @PlanetaryBot to post random, raw images from the Outer Solar System on Twitter.
+Made possible using the API of the [Ring-Moon Systems Node](http://pds-rings.seti.org/) of NASA's Planetary Data System.

 ## Usage